You will be able to:

 Reading and writing from popular sources is the first step in using evidence in your writing to inform and support your ideas and positions.

-The type of sources you choose, whether popular or academic, depends on the intended audience, genre, and purpose of your project.
+The type of sources you choose, whether popular or scholarly, depends on the intended audience, genre, and purpose of your project.
 For instance, if you are writing to inform an audience of non-experts, you might prefer to use more popular sources.
-On the other hand, if you are writing to experts in a field, you would use more academic and scholarly sources.
+On the other hand, if you are writing to experts in a field, you would use more scholarly sources.
 However, even when using popular sources, it is important to verify their reliability.

 Academic writing and scholarly sources, while very important, are covered in another tutorial.